lolcommits/lolcommits-protonet/README.md

 every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun!

 This plugin allows you to push lolcommits to your Protonet box.
+The captured commit image is uploaded with a randomly generated message that includes the commit sha and branch name.

 You should follow the API documentation found on your box under Help/"Protonet REST API" to get an API token.

 ## Requirements